Zero6992/chatGPT-discord-bot/README.md

 ---
 ## Step 3: Run the bot with Docker

-1. Build the Docker image & Run the Docker container `docker compose up -d`
+1. Build the Docker image & run the Docker container with `docker compose up -d`

-2. Inspect whether the bot works well `docker logs -t chatgpt-discord-bot`
+2. Inspect whether the bot works well `docker logs -tf chatgpt-discord-bot`

    ### Stop the bot: